secdev/scapy/README.md

 described in [the
 documentation](http://scapy.readthedocs.io/en/latest/installation.html#windows).

-On most systems, using Scapy is as simple as running the following commands:
+On most systems, install Scapy is as simple as running the following commands:
 ```
 $ pip install git+https://github.com/secdev/scapy
 ```